This procedure was updated to reflect local practice in November 2017.

 - Cultural practices affecting room sharing & common practice within families will be taken into account when making an appropriate ethnic & cultural match of a family with a child;

-- Employees of Oxfordshire County Council: Many employees are eligible to Adopt with Oxfordshire County Council: Where clarity is required this agency will contact OFSTED direct for advice;
+- Employees of Oxfordshire County Council: Many employees are eligible to Adopt with Adopt Thames Valley: Where clarity is required this agency will contact OFSTED direct for advice;

 - For those working within child care settings conflicts of interest are inevitable so this agency will manage potential conflicts of interest in line with the Adoption Regulations;

-- Employees of Oxfordshire County Council are eligible to adopt through the County Council provided they are not directly employed in the Children’s Social Care Services within the Children, Education and Families Directorate;
+- Employees of Councils served by Adopt Thames Valley are eligible to adopt through Adopt Thames Valley provided they are not directly employed in the Children's Social Care Services within the Children, Education and Families Directorates;

-- Those employed in schools or other parts of the Directorate not directly involved with Social Care for Children are eligible to apply to adopt through Oxfordshire County Council;
+- Those employed in schools or other parts of the Directorate not directly involved with Social Care for Children are eligible to apply to adopt through Adopt Thames Valley;

 - Robust assessment of any potential conflict of interest or potential difficulties of a dual role within the County Council will be made along with the applicant/enquirer;